dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 DBR does a lot of preparation work to make sure the barcode is as legible as possible for the decoding engine to read.
 This ensures a very high accuracy.
 In addition, DBR achieves even higher accuracy through the following ways:

-* DBR can verify results by comparing the results of multiple consecutive recognitions;
+- DBR can verify results by comparing the results of multiple consecutive recognitions;
-* DBR has a confidence score for each recognition which can be used to filter unwanted results;
+- DBR has a confidence score for each recognition which can be used to filter unwanted results;
-* DBR is also able to verify the barcode result with printed text that accompanies the barcode with the help of the product **Dynamsoft Label Recognizer (DLR)**.
+- DBR is also able to verify the barcode result with printed text that accompanies the barcode with the help of the product **Dynamsoft Label Recognizer (DLR)**.

-Through many experiences, DBR has also cultivated its error correction ability to handle
+Through extensive real-world use, DBR has also cultivated its error correction ability to handle:

-* Non-standard barcodes which do not strictly abide by the specification;
+- Non-standard barcodes which do not strictly abide by the specification;
-* Deformed barcodes which are usually caused by improper printing.
+- Deformed barcodes which are usually caused by improper printing.

 ## Effortless Expansion

 DBR-JS v11.x is based on [Dynamsoft Capture Vision]({{site.dcvb_architecture}}) which is a modular architecture.
 This architecture makes it easy to add new functionality or custom behavior with very little change to the code.
 Two examples are:

-* Add **Dynamsoft Document Normalizer (DDN)** to do perspective correction before pass an image frame to read barcodes;
+- Add **Dynamsoft Document Normalizer (DDN)** to do perspective correction before passing an image frame to read barcodes;
-* Add **Dynamsoft Code Parser (DCP)** to parse the text embedded in the PDF417 on driver's licenses.
+- Add **Dynamsoft Code Parser (DCP)** to parse the text embedded in the PDF417 on driver's licenses.

 ## Next Step